 We provide security services to help ensure the safety of all employees while they are on Company business.
 Due to increased security risks that are inherent in senior executive positions, we provide the named executive officers with residential security monitoring and personal security as needed.
-The Company's security policy and the Committee require that the CEO use the Company aircraft for all business and personal travel.
-On a very limited basis, other named executive officers have access to Company aircraft for personal use subject to reimbursement at first class rates.
+The Company's security policy and the Board of Directors require that the Chairman and Chief Executive Officer use the Company aircraft for all business and personal travel.
+The Company also provides limited personal use of Company aircraft outside of the security program requirements to the named executive officers, who reimburse the Company at first class rates.
 The Company also provides leased cars, club memberships and financial planning for executives.
 These are long-standing perquisites which assist in retaining and attracting executives and which we believe are similar to those often provided to executives at other similarly-sized companies.
 Named executive officers and other employees may receive Company tickets for sporting or other events.
 The Committee reviews these perquisites annually.
 Total perquisite costs and related information appear in the Summary Compensation Table at page 32 below.
 The Company does not provide any reimbursement for taxes on perquisites provided to its named executive officers.